gbeltrao/squidex-docs/04-concepts/schemas.md

 # Schemas

-A schema defines the structure of the content.
+Schemas define the structure of your content.

 You have to publish your schema before you can create content.